dangmoody/Temper/README.md

 #### Writing tests

 A test can be defined either as a part of or not a part of a suite and with or without parameters.
+You can even mute it so it will be skipped when it comes time for TEMPER to run it by just changing the TEMPER_FLAG parameter.

 ```c
 // Define a simple test with a Name only